Suffolk Archives: Relocation to The Hold

 In 2014 Suffolk County Council and the University of Suffolk started working on plans for a collaborative project to create a new premises for a heritage centre close to the University of Suffolk campus on Ipswich Waterfront.
-By 2018 they had finalised their plans for The Hold, a new purpose built building that would also house a 200 seat auditorium, which would also be used by the university.
+By 2018 they had finalised their plans for The Hold, a new purpose built building that would also house a 200-seat auditorium, which would also be used by the university.
 The plans catered for expected growth of the archive for the next twenty years. the facility was opened in October 2020.

 Lowestoft Branch of Suffolk Archives

 The Lowestoft Branch of Suffolk Archives is based in Lowestoft Central Library.
 Following the opening of The Hold, lorry loads of material was removed from the Lowestoft Record Office to be relocated in Ipswich.
-Local heritage campaigners set up "Save our Record Office", who campaigned unsuccessfully against the move, which occurred from 19–27 April 2021.
+Local heritage campaigners set up "Save our Record Office", who campaigned unsuccessfully against the move, which occurred from 19 to 27 April 2021.